Usage

 Nightly Pipeline

 The core of Hicortex.
-Every night (2 AM by default), the daemon runs an automated pipeline:
+Every night (3 AM by default on the server), the daemon runs an automated pipeline:

-Each session is sent through the LLM to extract memories — lessons learned, decisions made, mistakes to avoid, and context worth remembering.
+Sessions are denoised (tool-call plumbing stripped, bulk I/O truncated — no LLM, no value judgments) then sent to POST /distill.
+The server runs LLM distillation to extract memories — lessons learned, decisions made, mistakes to avoid, and context worth remembering.
 Lessons are extracted from both successes and failures.
+The raw session text is discarded after distillation.

 3. Consolidate